Capital Improvement Committee

 - any construction, reconstruction, replacement, extension, or other improvement of public buildings, highways, sidewalks, storm drains, sewerage installations, playgrounds, parks, or substantially similar public works, or for a facility, structure, or a utility appurtenant to any of the same, with a total cost of $20,000 or more.

-Every project submitted to the committee is entered into a capital planning spreadsheet, and meetings are scheduled with the sponsor to discuss the merits of the proposed project.
+Every project submitted to the committee is entered into a capital planning spreadsheet, and meetings are scheduled with the sponsor to discuss the merits of the proposed project, as needed.

 After reviewing those merits (along with any supplemental material), the committee makes its recommendation and then assigns a CIC Project Rating, based on the perceived priority for the Town.
 Using a basic 3-point system, the CIC Project Rating ranges from 1 (Critical) to 3 (Not urgent).
 Regardless of the value assigned, this rating has no bearing on the committee’s approval status, in that a project Recommended favorably on its merits remains approved.
 However, any capital expenditure deemed deserving of indefinite funding delays would simply be Not recommended by this committee.